devilry/devilry-prototype1/source/src/meetings/2009-06-15/meeting.md

 	- EJB (openEJB)
 	- Java Persistence API (OpenJPA (can use EclipseLink and Hibernate as well))
 	- and much more..

+# Editors #

 - Works ok with both Eclipse and NetBeans, but both have some problems.
+	- Eclipse get confused sometimes and you have to re-import.
+	- Netbeans version 6.7RC2 has great Maven support, but it is slooooow and crashes sometimes.
+	- Both have git plugins, but the one in NetBeans seems to be unstable.
+- We use Eclipse **3.5** for modeling.
+Just download the modeling tools edition, and install it separately from your *normal* eclipse install, and it works with very few problems.
+Note that the modeling editor is quite slow compared to commercial editors like Visual Paradigm, but it is the only opensource UML editor with full UML 2.1 support that we have found.

 # Version control workflow #

+- SVN style?
+	- Scales poorly (i believe)
 - Kernel style?
-- SVN style?
+	- Should work well for us with some tuning.
+	- I believe this model is better especially with new/un-trusted developers.

 # Code style #

-- Checkstyle
+- Checkstyle - checks javadoc and code style.
 - Some tuning from the official SUN guidelines.

-# Status? #
+# Where are we? #

 - Core stabilizing --> still some work to be done on:
 	- Authorization.